 Through this flagship initiative, PEP has been providing multifaceted and comprehensive support to locally-led projects in developing countries since 2012.

 Thanks to funding from the Department for International Development (DFID) of the United Kingdom (UK Aid) and the International Development Research Centre (IDRC) of Canada, the first PAGE program (2012-2016) was very successful and a second program (2016-2020) is now underway.

 In accordance to PEP’s core mission, the PAGE initiative includes an important capacity building component.
 Through this initiative, PEP allows numerous teams of researchers based in developing countries to benefit from PEP’s unique Grant Plus research support program as they conduct high quality and policy-engaged research projects.

-As of August 2018, 65 of these projects are completed (PAGE I), 45 are ongoing (PAGE II – Rounds 1 and 2).
+Since 2013, a total of 110 projects in 47 developing countries have been supported by PEP through this program; 65 of these projects are completed (PAGE I), 45 are ongoing (PAGE II).
 477 researchers have been or are being trained, including 265 women (55%), and nearly half (46%) are based in low-income economies or fragile/conflict situations.

 The success of the first PAGE program (65 projects) is evident in terms of research quality and policy impact, as demonstrated by the statistics below.

 Impact of PAGE